Climate Action Plan - Measure E-2.4

 Where are we going?

 The County aims to produce 10% of its electricity from on-site renewables by 2020 and 20% by 2030.
-In 2018, 6,083 MWh were produced on-site at County facilities.
-Per the County's Zero Net Energy Portfolio Plan, an additional 6 MWh is scheduled for installation on-site at County facilities in the second phase of development by 2030.
+In 2020, 11,705 MWh were produced on-site at County facilities.
+Additional installations are schedule to be installed through 2030 per the County's Zero Net Energy Portfolio Plan.
 In addition, every new County building or major alteration must undergo a zero net energy (ZNE) feasibility study, which has led to ZNE designs for the Santa Ysabel Nature Center and the Santee Assessor’s office.
 ZNE buildings incorporate solar photovoltaic installations and energy efficient design to allow the building to operate completely within the total amount of energy it produces.